rl1987/trickster.dev/tricksterblog/content/post/advanced-network-traffic-interception-techniques-with-mitmproxy.md

 app, which will guide us through a flow of setting it up on a mobile device.
 However, before you do that it is best to have X.509 certificate installed by going through the default mode setup procedure or some other way, so that TLS flows can be properly intercepted.

 But if you want to use TUI the WireGuard configuration will be available at `~/.mitmproxy/wireguard.conf`.

+This mode has an added benefit of capturing not only HTTP(S) flows, but also covering DNS and some other protocols.

 ## SOCKS proxy mode